PreschoolKindergartenFirst Grade

 Trust the Process

-Preparing for kindergarten shouldn't feel like a bootcamp.
+Preparing for kindergarten should not feel like a bootcamp.
 It should feel like an exciting transition.
-By focusing on independence, fine motor skills, and emotional resilience through daily, hands-on habits, you are giving your child the strongest possible foundation.
+When you focus on independence, fine motor skills, and emotional resilience through daily, hands-on habits, you are giving your child a strong foundation.
 They will learn to read when they are ready.
 Right now, your job is to make sure they are ready to learn.

 Frequently asked questions